Belt Drive Now Standard

 - One drive belt

 Stainless steel hardware is included for completing the assembly.
-Hardware required for connections to the boat structure are not included.
+Hardware required for final connections to the boat structure is not included.

 All components except the prop shaft coupler, bearing housing and drive pulley are made from stainless steel.